nealde/nealde.github.io/about.md

 be described in a detailed blog post in the future.
 My first [paper](http://jes.ecsdl.org/content/165/2/A1.abstract?ct) has been published, which is always exciting!
 I'm currently working on two more projects, which will be documented as they progress.

+Most of my day-to-day activities in research include coding in Python and Julia, as well as using numerical solution techniques in Maple, Matlab, Fortran, and Julia, and creating interfaces between these languages.
+My machine learning packages include Sci-Kit Learn and Tensorflow.

 ## Hobbies

 Whenever I'm not working, I love hiking, photography, playing soccer, lifting, running, tinkering, and prototyping.
 As I get time, the projects list will be fleshed out more thoroughly.